-# is the DALnet “default” channel—the null channel, the channel with no name.
-To join #, download an IRC client such as X-Chat or HexChat for Linux, mIRC for Windows, or Colloquy for MacOSX, connect to DALnet (irc.dal.net), and then type /JOIN # in the status/console window.
+# is the DALnet “default” channel──the null channel, the channel with no name.
+To join #, download an IRC client such as HexChat or XChat for Linux, mIRC for Windows, or Colloquy for MacOSX, connect to DALnet (irc.dal.net), and then type /JOIN # in the status/console window.
 If the IRC client you use has a dialog box to join a channel, simply enter # in there in order to join the channel.
 Konversation (an IRC client on the KDE desktop) previously could not join #, but has been fixed as of version 1.7.5.

 DALnet should be listed as one of the many available IRC networks in your IRC client, however a few clients do not list DALnet.
 If you have to add DALnet manually, the two servers to use are named irc.dal.net and irc.eu.dal.net, and the available ports are 6667 and 7000.
 If you enable SSL encryption, which we highly recommend, use port 6697.

 You can also connect to DALnet using the qwebirc client on their website, rather than installing a separate application.
 Enter the nickname you would like to use under the “Chat Now” box in the right-hand sidebar, and simply put in # for the channel.
 Note that this version of the DALnet web client does not seem to be able to join # upon connecting, so always use the first link above.
 Alternatively, if you do connect and find you haven’t joined # properly, you can type /JOIN # in the status window, which always works.